vitalsource/LTI2-Reference/README.md

 * Github identity.
 During the prototype period (pre-conformance test) this must be sent to Lisa Mattson )Lisa Mattson (lisa@imsglobal.org) all access to the repos.

-* With a valid Github identity, 'git clone git@github.com:IMSGlobal/lti2_reference.git'.
+* With a valid Github identity, clone this repo.

 * This code has been tested with either MySQL or sqlite.
 The default database load instructions will work for either of these databases.
 They would likely work with virtually any other Rails-compatible database.